jfrancis42/js8net/README.md

 Unless you are doing something particularly interesting or different, it's likely that RX.DIRECTED is what you'll be interested in.

 These messages are kept in a python queue.
-The following documention will be helpful in understanding how to properly deal with queued data:
+The following documentation will be helpful in understanding how to properly deal with queued data:

 https://docs.python.org/3/library/queue.html